chris-hobbis/dunnhumby/README.md

 ### 5. Swagger API Documentation

-If Swagger is enabled, you can access API documentation at:
+Swagger is enabled, you can access API documentation at:

 ```
 http://localhost:5179/swagger/index.html